 Little Bear - 12 year old gelding came to Dove Creek in 2004 as a Christmas gift to Laurie from her husband.
 He had a big red bow on and was just over a year old.
 We almost lost Little Bear several years ago when he was bitten by a rattlesnake.
 It was touch and go for a night but he pulled through though not without some residual damage - a limp in his front right shoulder.
 Little Bear is a favorite of the young volunteers and definitely a legend at Dove Creek.

-SPONSORED By: Bonnie Caruthers, Amarillo, Texas
+SPONSORED By: Bonnie Caruthers, Amarillo, TX

 Dakota is a 24 year old miniature gelding who came to Dove Creek in 2015 with Tatonka.
 Everyone loves these little guys - and Dakota has the honor of being the smallest mini at the rescue.
 Thanks to Page Steed of PS Ventures, Inc. for this amazing photograph!

-SPONSORED BY: Cammy Hoover, Amarillo, Texas
+SPONSORED BY: Cammy Hoover, Amarillo, TX

 Tatonka, which means "buffalo", is a 17 year old miniature gelding who came to the rescue with Dakota.
 He was a bit feisty when he arrived, but has settled down in the last couple of years.
 Tatonka is photographed often because of his fluffy mane and beautiful face.
 Thanks to Page Steed of PS Ventures, Inc. for this amazing photograph!